Sacuzel/WeatherApp/README.md

         Multiple systems of units of measurement: Supports displaying weather data in SI and imperial units, fetched from OpenWeatherMap.

         Own features

             Quotes: Displays random weather related quote at the bottom of the GUI.
 Required implementing the Quotes class and quotes.txt file.
             Default setting: Last used language and last used units are saved and loaded when user opens the program next time.
-            Multiple languages: The program can run in multiple languages, and locations can be searched for in multiple languages regardless of the currently used language.
+            Multiple languages: The program can display weather data and run in multiple languages, and locations can be searched for in multiple languages regardless of the currently used language.
             GIFs: The weather icons are GIFs instead of still images Star button: Custom button that can both favourite and un-favourite a location, and it changes color based on that.
             One click empty favourites: All favourites can be deleted at once instead of one at a time.